 The newspapers state that 007-virus sleuths are trying to understand how the disease was transmitted.
 Who is at fault?
 Officials of all stripes–the public at large–want to know.
 So far, the answers have eluded detection but it seems that the person designated Patient 1 is a local.
 I hope he, like my launderers, isn’t scapegoated.
-It’s bad enough being sick enough to be admitted to the ICU without having the weight of the entire Italian Coronavirus Outbreak placed on your shoulders.
+It’s bad being sick enough to be admitted to the ICU without having the weight of the entire Italian Coronavirus Outbreak placed on your shoulders.

 I rap on the glass.
 I have a bag with a sweater in it that needs dry cleaning.
-I’m not worried, nor do I blame her.